Chao-Z/Horizontal_gene_transfer_project/README.md

 HGT Identity = best_hit_Identity_in_A_database - best_hit_Identity_in_B_database

-Extract_fasta_1.py could be used for extracting top 50 to 100 hit sequences from potential donate organisms.
+Extract_fasta_1.py can be used for extracting top 50 to 100 hit sequences from potential donate organisms.

-Extract_fasta_2.py could be used for extracting all hit sequences from close organisms.
+Extract_fasta_2.py can be used for extracting all hit sequences from close organisms.

 -------------------------------------------------------------------------------------------------------------------------------------